MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-access-control.md

 The sticky bit is a more advanced feature of a POSIX file system.
 In the context of Data Lake Storage Gen2, it is unlikely that the sticky bit will be needed.
 In summary, if the sticky bit is enabled on a directory,  a child item can only be deleted or renamed by the child item's owning user.

-The sticky bit is not shown in the Azure portal.
+The sticky bit isn't shown in the Azure portal.

 ## Default permissions on new files and directories